Category Archives: Barron Cannon

 Frankenstein groaned and rolled over.
 He slept the rest of the day, that night, and part of the next day.
 Barron took him to the barber shop next door.
 Frankenstein had never gotten a haircut.
 His hair was halfway down his back and his beard down to his belly button.
 The barber gave him a taper fade crew cut and a shave.
 He trimmed his eyebrows and the tufts of hair growing out of his ears.
 He unscrewed the electrodes in the creature’s neck.

 The incisions around his neck, wrists, and ankles had long since healed.
 Barron found a pair of size 34 sneakers and second-hand bifocals for him.
 Frankenstein was out of practice, but he enjoyed reading.
-Barron bought two dozen thrillers biographies histories at the Friends of the Library sale.
+Barron bought two dozen thrillers, biographies, histories at the Friends of the Library sale.

-Monday morning dawned snug and bright.
+Monday morning dawned warmand bright.
 Barron and Frankenstein walked to Lakewood Park, where they could unroll their mats outdoors on the shore of Lake Erie.
 Barron had sewn two mats together for the big guy.
 Barron’s one goal was to make the creature more flexible.
 His unhappiness with the human race would have to wait.
 He wasn’t killing anybody anymore, at least.
 Frankenstein’s problem wasn’t a desk job and never exercising.
 He wasn’t rigid with chronic tension.
 He had been on an all-blubber diet for decades but enjoyed the plant-based diet Barron was converting him to.
 They started having breakfast at Cleveland Vegan.

 Barron and Frankenstein worked on standing forward bend hour after hour day after day.
 At first the creature could only bend slightly, placing his hands on his thighs.
 He did it a thousand times.
 He huffed and puffed.
 When he was able to touch his knees, he did it two thousand times.
 He broke out into a sweat.
 One day Barron brought blocks, setting them up on the high level.
 Frankenstein folded and got his fingertips to the blocks.
 The day came when Barron flipped them to their lower level.